 Patients in asylums

-By the late 19th century public asylums came to hold all kinds and ages of mentally ill people, including children, together in the same areas.
-The emphasis was less on treatment and cure than on long-term care and custody of patients.
-Asylums provided some advantages over families caring for mentally ill members themselves, but they were also used to confine categories of people outcast by society, for example, elderly people been suffering from mild confusion.
+By the late 19th century public asylums held all kinds and ages of mentally ill people, including children, together in the same areas.
+The emphasis was less on treatment and cure than on long-term care and custody.
+Asylums provided some advantages over families caring for mentally ill members themselves, but they were also used to confine categories of people rejected by society, such as elderly people suffering from mild confusion.